microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ## Suggested Analyses by using the sample data:

-What to show in the analysis report is communicated frequently and shared with end users as a poc (proof of concept) version before we start to create the Power BI report.
+The contents of the analysis report are frequently communicated and presented to end-users in the form of a Proof of Concept (POC) version before commencing the development of the Power BI report.

-We, as a Power BI Report developer, have to share with end users about,
+As Power BI report developers, our responsibility entails sharing the following crucial aspects with end-users:

-- What users want to see in the report
+- The specific elements that users desire to be displayed in the report.

-- What users need to see in the report
+- The essential information that users need to access within the report.

-- What values and insights users can get from the report
+- The valuable data and insights that users can derive from the report.

-By using the sample data, I pretend and assume that I had conversations with users a few times about what we agreed to describe on the report, and those are,
+To achieve this, I will utilize sample data and assume that I have engaged in multiple conversations with users to establish a consensus on the report's contents, which include:

 1. What is Black's optimal opening move that yields the highest probability of success following White's initial move of D4 (the data has 20,051 games information)?